hariscats/devops-scripts/README.md

 # python-automation
-Python scripts for automating common DevOps tasks.
+Python scripts for learning and automating different tasks.